Biographical Overview

 2008 – I started a new project called The OSS Foundation to collect my thoughts on various projects and issues and to support climate science communications.
 OSS stands for many things, Open Systems Science, Open Source Solutions.
 Dr. Miller, who I had worked with previously, used to work for the Office of Strategic Services in WWII, so I enjoyed the small irony.
 To me it means many things, All observable systems are Open.
 The S’s stand for Source, Systems, Science, Security, Solutions and anything Sensible.

 2011 – Author of Exposing the Climate Hoax: It’s ALL about the economy.
 This book explores the interconnections between economics, energy, environment, security, and even the psychology involved in why people ‘believe’ in a view rather than rely upon evidence as observed and tested.
+The book focuses on the economic understanding of how a warming world will impact economic function.

 2012 – Director of ‘Climate Change: Lines of Evidence‘ by the National Academy of Sciences, National Research Council, Board on Atmospheric Science with support by the National Oceanographic Atmospheric Administration.